Anshuman01000001/Stopwatch-JAVA/README.md

 A simple stopwatch made with Java.

 ## Description
-This is a fully fucional stopwatch program that displays seconds, minutes and hours.
+This is a fully functional stopwatch program that displays seconds, minutes and hours.